 Peony Tip: Peonies prefer transplanting and dividing in September.
 For how to transplant peonies, here.

-6. Plant Veggies, Swap out Containers, Plant Bulbs
+6. September Garden Chores: Plant Veggies, Swap out Containers, Plant Bulbs

-If you're read this far, then you know September is a busy month.
+If you’ve read this far, then you know September is a busy month.
 Expect October to be just as challenging.
-If you want more information on the topics discussed here, the upcoming September blogs will be dedicated to more in-depth look at lawns, planting bulbs and dividing perennials.
+If you want more information on the topics discussed here, the upcoming September blogs will be dedicated to a more in-depth look at lawns, planting bulbs, and dividing perennials.

-Cinthia Milner is the garden coach, and blog writer for BB Barns.
+Cinthia Milner is the landscape consultant and blog writer for B.B.
+Barns Garden Center.

 BB Barns Garden Center serves all of Western North Carolina, upstate South Carolina, and Tennessee.